jeremydumais/airodb/README.md

 #### Version 1.0.0
 ##### *All the instructions below are for Ubuntu 18.04.
 It is currently the only OS that airodb has been tested on.

+See also the related [airodb-analyzer](https://github.com/jeremydumais/airodb-analyzer) project to do the data analysis.

 ## Installation

 ```bash